-In February 2018, the Committee evaluated the peer group with the assistance of Meridian and added Occidental Petroleum Corporation as an additional peer company.
-While not a pure independent exploration and production company, Occidental is heavily focused on exploration and production and is comparable to EOG in terms of enterprise value, market capitalization, and assets.
-As a result, the peer group used by the Committee in making 2018 compensation decisions consisted of the following exploration and production companies:
+In February 2019, the Committee evaluated the peer group with the assistance of Meridian and added Concho Resources, Inc. as an additional peer company.
+Additionally, the Committee removed Anadarko Petroleum Corporation upon their acquisition by Occidental Petroleum Corporation in August 2019.
+As a result, the peer group used by the Committee in making 2019 compensation decisions consisted of the following exploration and production companies:

-- Anadarko Petroleum Corporation
+- · Apache Corporation

-- Apache Corporation
+- · Concho Resources, Inc.

 - · ConocoPhillips

 - · Devon Energy Corporation

-- Hess Corporation
+- · Hess Corporation

 - Marathon Oil Corporation

 - Noble Energy, Inc.

 - Occidental Petroleum Corporation

-- Pioneer Natural Resources Company
+- · Pioneer Natural Resources Company

-As of August 2018, EOG was above the 75th percentile of this peer group in terms of enterprise value and market capitalization and between the 50th and 75th percentiles in terms of assets.
+As of August 2019, EOG was above the 75th percentile of this peer group in terms of enterprise value, market capitalization and assets.

-In September 2018, Meridian provided the Committee with a Top Officer Benchmarking Study based on Meridian's 2018 North America Oil and Gas Exploration & Production (E&P) Compensation Survey.
+In September 2019, Meridian provided the Committee with a Top Officer Benchmarking Study based on Meridian's 2019 North America Oil and Gas Exploration & Production (E&P) Compensation Survey.
 The report provided information on the amounts, opportunities and forms of compensation used across our peer group.
 The Committee also reviewed data from a broader group of oil and gas exploration and production companies of varying sizes to validate the peer group data.

-Executive Compensation Program for 2018
+Executive Compensation Program for 2019